-- Lambert: Default mode, is not affected by roughness.
+- Lambert: Is not affected by roughness.

-- Lambert Wrap: Extends lambert to cover more than 90 degrees when roughness increases.
+- Lambert Wrap: Extends Lambert to cover more than 90 degrees when roughness increases.
 Works great for hair and simulating cheap subsurface scattering.
 This implementation is energy conserving.

 - Oren Nayar: This implementation aims to take microsurfacing into account (via roughness).
 Works really well for clay-like materials and some types of cloth.

 - Toon: Provides a hard cut for lighting, with smoothing affected by roughness.

 Specifies how the specular blob will be rendered.
 The specular blob represents the shape of a light source reflected in the object.